Efficiency analysis of double perturbed pairwise comparison matrices: Ef 0pt f 0pt iciency and perturbed pairwise comparison matrices

 In the rest of the paper, special types of PCMs are considered.

-A \emph{simple perturbed} PCM differs from a consistent PCM in only one element and its reciprocal, or in other words it can be made consistent by altering only one element (and its reciprocal).
+A \emph{simple perturbed} PCM dif{\kern0pt}fers from a consistent PCM in only one element and its reciprocal, or in other words it can be made consistent by altering only one element (and its reciprocal).
 Thus, without loss of generality, a simple perturbed PCM can be written as

 where $x_1,\dots,x_{n-1}>0$ and $0< \delta \neq 1$.